What are the trading hours of stock markets around the world?

 How to trade on the world’s major stock exchanges

 You can trade on the world’s major stock exchanges by purchasing and selling stock outright.
-You can do this with IG through our share trading service, which lets you trade on over 12,000 international shares.

 However, in doing so, you can only profit if the price of the stock increases.
 With CFDs, you can speculate on the price movements of a company’s stock without owning any outright.
 By doing this, you have the potential to generate a profit from a market that is both rising and falling because CFDs enable you to go long as well as short.
 CFDs can also be used to speculate on the economic strength of indices such as the FTSE 100 and Wall Street.